jackdewinter/pymarkdown/newdocs/src/user-guide.md

-- find all Markdown files that do not have the `draft` prefix in any `docs` directory, focusing only on files that will be commited to the Git repository and fix them if possible, so that only “publishable” documentation in tracked paths is subject to enforcement:
+- find all Markdown files that do not have the `draft` prefix in any `docs` directory, focusing only on files that will be commited to the Git repository and fix them if possible, so that only "publishable" documentation in tracked paths is subject to enforcement:

 <!-- pyml disable code-block-style-->